 We are extremely fortunate to have our own dedicated team of apprentice-served craftsmen working on site.
 We offer our customers a complete conservation and restoration service; from a routine overhaul to full restoration.
 We have been privileged to work on some of the world’s finest and rarest clocks and watches.
 The team includes: Roger Still, former head of Asprey, London workshops and tutor at West Dean College.
 Gordon Bird, Freeman of the Worshipful Company of Clockmakers has over 35 years experience with us in the workshop and is a friend to many of our longest supporting customers.
 Jonathan Kelly, our latest addition to the workshop is a clock conservation graduate from West Dean College, Sussex.

 Darrell was born and bred in Winchester and started as a clockmaker’s apprentice in the company at the age of 15.
 His invaluable knowledge and experience gained on the bench has given him an insight into the clocks and watches that is afforded to few other dealers.
 Darrell is a full partner in the business and, as well as being responsible for the Winchester showroom, he was instrumental in the successful handling of The Tom Scott and John C Taylor Collections, organising the exhibitions.
 Darrell recently discovered and brokered the sale of a previously unrecorded longcase by Thomas Tompion and a table clock by George Graham.

+Jonathan and Darrell created Carter Marsh in 2014.
 Jonathan was educated at Radley before joining the Army as a regular officer for five years.
 On leaving he worked for a furniture restoration workshop and in the 1990s attended the West Dean College Clock Conservation Course where he pursued his passion and fascination for antique clocks.
-Since graduating, he has been specialising in early English clocks by the finest makers.
-Dealing with institutions and private collectors worldwide, Jonathan has co-authored two books; ‘Thomas Tompion 300 Years’ and ‘The Golden Age of English Horology’, he is currently working on a new book on the John C Taylor Collection.
+After graduating, he specialised in early English clocks by the finest makers, dealing with institutions and private collectors worldwide.
+Jonathan co-authored two books; ‘Thomas Tompion 300 Years’ and ‘The Golden Age of English Horology’.